rreece/rdrshell/README.md

 # rdrshell

-An extensible organization of my bash dotfiles
+An extensible organization of my bash dotfiles.

 ## Installation